Alan G. Poindexter

 The crew of STS-131 pose in front of the Shuttle orbiter after the mission.
 Commander Poindexter first from the right side.

 STS-122 begins its mission to deliver the Columbus laboratory to the International Space Station.

-Alan Goodwin "Dex" Poindexter (November 5, 1961 – July 1, 2012) was an American naval officer and a NASA astronaut.
+Alan Goodwin Poindexter (November 5, 1961 – July 1, 2012) was an American naval officer and a NASA astronaut.
 Poindexter was selected in the 1998 NASA Group (G17) and went into orbit aboard Space Shuttle missions STS-122 and STS-131.

 Personal life

 Poindexter was born to John Poindexter and Linda Poindexter in Pasadena, California, and grew up in Rockville, Maryland, which he considered to be his hometown.
 He was married to Lisa A. Pfeiffer of Gulf Breeze, Florida.
 They had two children.
 His recreational interests included motorcycling, running, weight lifting, water skiing, boating, hunting and fishing.

 Education

 Poindexter attended high school at Coronado High School in Coronado, California, graduating in 1979.
 He received an associate degree in engineering from Pensacola Junior College in Pensacola, Florida, in 1983, before transferring to Georgia Institute of Technology.
 He graduated in 1986 with highest honors with a bachelor's degree of aerospace engineering.
 In 1995, he received a Master of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School.